davidchang/davidandsuzi.com/_posts/2014-06-17-react-components-for-cat-videos.md

     React.renderComponent(<Youtube code="IytNBm8WA1c" />, document.body);

-JSFiddle is [here](http://jsfiddle.net/3sF8w/) with the complementary CSS.
+Here's the JSFiddle [http://jsfiddle.net/3sF8w/](http://jsfiddle.net/3sF8w/) with the complementary CSS.
 You’ll notice that a bunch of those iframe attributes got cleaned up, and that’s actually one very cool thing about React - I realized I was getting a bunch of console warnings asking me if I meant to use frameBorder or allowFullScreen or className over frame border and allowfullscreen and class.

 <hr>